-Mexican citizens: from 14.05.2015 the new certificate of “Constancia de inexistencia de Registro” is the suitable document for the celebration of the marriage of Mexican citizens in Italy (Circ.
+Mexican citizens: from 14.05.2015, the new certificate of “Constancia de inexistencia de Registro” is a relevant document for celebrating the marriage of Mexican citizens in Italy (Circ.
 11/2015).

 Only in this way can the document be implemented in Italy.

-If of the foreigner future spouse is resident or domiciled in Italy, marriage banns are required.
+Please note that if one of the foreigner future spouses is resident or domiciled in Italy, marriage banns are required.

-If the spouses are both foreigners, neither resident nor domiciled in Italy, instead of requesting the marriage banns, they must sign a report in which they declare that there are no impediments to kinship, affinity, adoption or affiliation, or other impediments between them. pursuant to art.
-85, 86, 87 and 88 of the Civil Code.
-The report is signed, after making an appointment with the Civil Status Office, at least three days before the wedding by presenting the necessary documents (marriage clearance or certification in lieu of the authorization provided for by specific conventions / agreements between states)
+Suppose the spouses are both foreigners, neither resident nor domiciled in Italy, instead of requesting the marriage banns.
+In that case, they must sign a report that declares no impediments to kinship, affinity, adoption or affiliation, or other impediments between them according to art.
+85, 86, 87, and 88 of the Civil Code.

-If the foreign citizen does not know the Italian language perfectly, he must be assisted by a translator – interpreter, both at the request for publications and during the celebration, with a suitable identification document.
+In case the foreign citizen does not know the Italian language perfectly, he/she must be assisted by a consecutive interpreter, both at the request for publications (or during the sworn declaration) and during the celebration of the wedding.